 The emails remind the customer about their cart and wish lists and trigger them to make the next move.
 Moreover, giving some extra personalized offers/discounts motivate the customers to go for a deal.

-According to a survey by Brilliance, it is found that abandoned cart email recovered 10-30% of customers.
-Plus, this model, if email strategy helps to gain more in revenue and opens the possibilities to upsell and cross with will personalized experience.
+According to a Brilliance survey, it is found that abandoned cart email recovered 10-30% of customers.
+Plus, this model, if email strategy helps to gain more in revenue and opens the possibilities to upsell and cross with a personalized experience.

 Improves customer relation:

-As abandoned cart emails a chance to reengage with the potential customer, it gives an additional opportunity to improve customer relations.
-Sending out the personalized recommendations and offers can help the shops to build a rapport with the users.
+As abandoned cart emails can re-engage with the potential customer, it gives an additional opportunity to improve customer relations.
+Sending out personalized recommendations and offers can help the shops to build a rapport with the users.

 Besides, it will give an improved shopping experience and enhance customer loyalty as well.
 Customers will get an increasingly higher admiration for getting valued by the shop.
 This will, in turn, develop trust and reliability towards the shop.

 Improves customer experience: